mbarison/PollPosition/ReadMe.md

 The special action can be combined with other regular actions during the player's turn, if the amount of Action Points spent allows it.

 - *Communications Officer*: *Advertise* &mdash; each *Reach Out* action has an increased effect, allowing you to move 2 Voter Tokens to HQ.
 Note that the *Reach Out* action is not allowed during the last *Campaign Week*.
-- *Data Analyst*: *Simulate* &mdash; Spend 1 Action Point to look at the Event Card from the next Campaign Week.
+- *Data Analyst*: *Simulate* &mdash; Once during your turn, spend 1 Action Point to look at the Event Card from the next Campaign Week.
 You can show this card to other players, then place it face down where you took it.
 - *Distribution Specialist*: *Distribute Material* &mdash; Placing a Polling Station in Rural and Remote districts costs 1 Action Points less.
 In Urban districts, you can open 2 Polling Stations for the cost of 1 Action Point.
-- *Field Liaison Officer*: *Coordinate* &mdash; Spend 1 Action Point to perform an Action with the same benefits as another *Specialist* who is located in a neighbouring *Region*.
+- *Field Liaison Officer*: *Coordinate* &mdash; Once during your turn, spend 1 Action Point to perform an Action with the same benefits as another *Specialist* who is located in a neighbouring *Region*.
 - *Returning Officer*: *Split & Merge* &mdash; Spend 1 Action Point to reduce the Capacity of a PS in the region you occupy by 1 (cannot be reduced to 0).
 Then, place a new PS in the same Region.
 - *Survey Specialist*: *Survey* &mdash; Spend 1 Action Point to flip 3 Voter Tokens side up, showing its value, in the same Region as your pawn.
 You are not allowed to flip more than one token in each district during the same Campaign Week.
 These tokens stay side up for the remainder of the game, unless removed by an event card.
 - *Staffing Officer*: *Recruit* &mdash; When staffing an exiting Polling Site, Roll 2 dice instead of one, then keep the highest score.